Improving systems of care and services for people with diabetes and their families in rural and remote Australia (NT, FNQ & Kimberley)

 Governance Groups

-The Partnership have 2 groups that meet throughout the year.
-These groups are the Aboriginal and Torres Strait Islander Advisory Group and Diabetes in Pregnancy Clinical Reference Group.
+The Partnership has 4 groups that meet throughout the year.
+These groups are the Aboriginal and Torres Strait Islander Advisory Group, the Diabetes in Pregnancy Clinical Reference Group, the Steering Committee, and the Research Leadership Group.

 Aboriginal and Torres Strait Islander Advisory Group